Brigham City Utah Temple Wiki

 Exterior

-Patterned after classic designs found at the Logan, Manti and Salt Lake Mormon temples, the Brigham City temple has a precast limestone exterior and faces east toward the tabernacle.Square corner towers and two central spires, one facing east and one facing west, are highlights of the temple’s architecture.
+Patterned after classic designs found at the St. George, Logan, Manti and Salt Lake Mormon temples, the Brigham City temple has a precast limestone exterior and faces east toward the tabernacle.Square corner towers and two central spires, one facing east and one facing west, are highlights of the temple’s architecture.
 The angel Moroni statue atop one of the spires reaches several feet higher than the highest point of the tabernacle across the street.
 Although the temple is not fully crenellated, detailed notched carvings on the top of the walls and towers subtly hint at the battlement style used in the Logan and Manti Temple designs.
 The temple has four floors and occupies approximately 36,000 square feet.

 The grounds, which are accessible to foot traffic, are planted with 26 fruit trees; a round water feature stands in front of the entrance.
 Parking consists of 123 surface stalls and 130 underground stalls.
 The two-tiered parking structure enables the temple and parking to fit on 3 acres of ground.